Start planning your trip

 Photo by Pixta

 Okawa runs along the borders of Miyakojima and Kita wards in Osaka.
-The Kema-Sakuranomiya Park on the Miyakojima side and the Zohei-kyoku (Mint Bureau) on the Kita side, are both known as famous cherry blossom viewing spots.
+The Kema-Sakuranomiya Park on the Miyakojima side and the Zohei-kyoku (Mint Bureau) on the Kita side are both famous cherry blossom viewing spots.

 Photo by Pixta

-Osaka Castle, located in Osaka City, was built by Hideyoshi Toyotomi - one of Japan's prominent leaders during the Sengoku period, and renovated by shogun Ieyasu Tokugawa (1543 - 1616).
-It is regarded as one of the three best castles in Japan, and boasts an imposing figure.
+Osaka Castle, located in Osaka City, was built by Hideyoshi Toyotomi, one of Japan's prominent leaders during the Sengoku period, and later renovated by shogun Ieyasu Tokugawa (1543 - 1616).
+It is considered one of the three best castles in Japan, featuring an impressive architectural presence.

-The Nishinomaru Garden, designated as an important cultural asset by Osaka city, is famous as a cherry blossom viewing spot with 300 sakura trees.
-There is an ume (Japanese plum) grove as well, and visitors can enjoy a wide variety of flowers.
+The Nishinomaru Garden, designated as an important cultural asset by Osaka City, is renowned as a cherry blossom viewing spot, featuring 300 sakura trees.
+Additionally, there is an ume (Japanese plum) grove, allowing visitors to enjoy a wide variety of flowers.

-For other viewing spots in western Japan (Kansai), refer to the following article.
+For more cherry blossom viewing spots in western Japan (Kansai), refer to the following article.

 ↑ Return to the top of article.

-Onomichi city is one of the popular sightseeing spots in Hiroshima Prefecture.
-Senkoji Par, located near the Seto Inland Sea, is a prominent sakura spot in Onomichi.
-The site rises about 100 meters from the sea, and the visitors can enjoy the view of the city, along with the islands.
+Onomichi is a popular sightseeing destination in Hiroshima Prefecture.
+Senkoji Park, located near the Seto Inland Sea, is a prominent cherry blossom spot in Onomichi.
+Rising about 100 meters above the sea, visitors can enjoy stunning views of the city and the surrounding islands.

-There are shrines, temples and historic monuments in Onomichi.
-It is also the entrance to the Shimanami Kaido, a highway connecting the islands in the Seto Inland Sea, which is also popular with cyclists.
-Visitors can use the ropeway to reach the top of the park.
+Onomichi is home to various shrines, temples, and historic monuments.
+It also serves as the entrance to the Shimanami Kaido, a highway that connects the islands in the Seto Inland Sea and is popular among cyclists.
+Visitors can take a ropeway to reach the top of the park.

 Photo by Pixta

-Ueno Park, located in Shobara City, Hiroshima Prefecture, is a cherry blossom viewing spot situated around the Ueno Pond.
-In spring, sakura blooms around the two-kilometer periphery of the pond, creating a colorful scenery.
+Ueno Park, located in Shobara City, Hiroshima Prefecture, is a popular cherry blossom viewing spot nestled around Ueno Pond.
+In spring, sakura trees bloom along the two-kilometer circumference of the pond, creating a vibrant and picturesque setting.

 Photo by Pixta

-Utsubuki Park, located in Kurayoshi city in Tottori prefecture, is a park built at the foot of Mt.
+Utsubuki Park, located in Kurayoshi City in Tottori Prefecture, is situated at the foot of Mt.
 Utsubuki, a local symbol.
-Diverse types of flowers bloom in spring, and many people visit this park to view the cherry blossoms.
+In spring, various types of flowers bloom, attracting many visitors to enjoy the cherry blossoms.

 Mt.
-Utsubuki has been chosen as one of the 100 forests in Japan suited for Shinrin-yoku (a walk in the forest for therapeutic purposes), and has a serene atmosphere.
-500 bonbori (*1) of various sizes illuminate the cherry blossoms in the nighttime, creating a fantastic view of the yozakura.
+Utsubuki has been recognized as one of the 100 forests in Japan ideal for Shinrin-yoku (a therapeutic forest walk), offering a peaceful atmosphere.
+At night, 500 bonbori (*1) of various sizes illuminate the cherry blossoms, creating a magical view of the yozakura.

 *1 Bonbori: Illuminations with paper or silk shades.